Tracking Trump’s Cabinet Nominee Hearings, Confirmations

 Department of Education Secretary: Linda McMahon

-McMahon’s hearing is yet to be scheduled.
-She has previously called for national support of vocational programs to boost U.S. tech talent.
+McMahon’s Senate Committee on Health, Education, Labor and Pensions nomination hearing is scheduled for Feb.
+13. She has previously called for national support of vocational programs to boost U.S. tech talent.

 In her opinion piece, “Workforce Pell Grants will create high-paying jobs for more Americans,” McMahon wrote, “software development ‘boot camps‘ that teach coding and other skills related to digital infrastructure led to salary increases of $10,000 to $20,000 for almost all participants and increases of more than $30,000 for nearly half.”